uhh-lt/lt-keyterms/README.md

  -m,--mwu-off                Disable multi-word concatenation (default:
                              false)
- -n,--number <arg>           Number of key terms to extract (default: 25) -v,--verbose                Output more log information
+ -n,--number <arg>           Number of key terms to extract (default: 25) -r,--reference <arg>        External reference resource file (file
+                             format: 'type\tfrequency', one per line).
+ -v,--verbose                Output more log information
 ```

-You can provide one or more file as arguments:
+You can provide one or more file as arguments.
+Two or more files will be
+concatenated into one text corpus before keyterm extraction.

 ```
 java -jar target/lt-keyterms.jar -l deu src/test/resources/deu_sample.txt